Mark-Assessment/mutkovicova-culture-choc-2/README.md

 3. Font Awesome
 I used icons for the social media links in the footer.

-4. Hover.css (maybe)

-5. GitPod
+4. GitPod
 Used to create the code and sync to GitHub to push and commit.

-6. GitHub
+5. GitHub
 GitHub is used to store the code and repositories.

-7. Adobe Illustrator
+6. Adobe Illustrator
 I used Adobe Illustrator to create the wireframes and the custom graphics on the page as I was very familiar with Illustrator through work and therefore was able to create these quickly and in a way that was useful to me.

+7. Am I responsive?
+This website was used to generate the responsive look image at the top of the README.

 ---

 ## Code

 My basic structure was heavily influenced by the Love Running project and I utilised elements from this project on my Repl.it.
-These elements are: Nav bar styling, menu minimisation on mobile, icons for social media in footer.
+These elements are: Nav bar styling, hero image overlay at the top of the Index page and icons for social media in footer.

 ## Bugs